tylerhuyser/twinkle-toes/README.md

 The Twinkle Toes landing page includes two carousels built from scratch.

 #### Hero Carousel

-The first, known as the *Hero Carousel*, sits at the top of the page.
-The Hero Carousel rotates through various images, creating a dynamic banner.
-Users are able to cycle through these images sequentially (using the arrow icons) or directly (using the dot-shaped indicators at the bottom of the page).
+The first, known as the *Hero Carousel*, serves as a dynamic banner that rotates through various images at the top of the page.
+Users are able to cycle through these images sequentially (using the arrow icons) or nonsequentially (using the dot-shaped indicators at the bottom of the page).
 A pink dot indicates the hero image currently on display, whereas a white dot indicates an inactive image in the set.

 The challenge was creating a function that could handle both methods of sifting through the series of hero images.
+Furthermore, as these slides shift, this function needs to toggle the class of active and inactive slides.

 ```
  // Below creates a set of divs containing each hero slide